DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/WORKSPACES/EDI Inventory adjustment.md

 ## EDI Inventory adjustment

-The EDI Inventory adjustment workspace provides a quick and easy way to view and mange open 3PL inventory adjustments.. <br>
+The EDI Inventory adjustment workspace provides a quick and easy way to view and mange open 3PL inventory adjustments. <br>
+It is useful where companies have decided not to automatically post the D365 target journal and manually review before posting. <br>
 Users can access the workspace by navigating to **EDI > 3PL workspaces > EDI Inventory adjustment**. <br>

 The following subsections will discuss the various tiles and tabs available on the workspace.

 ### Open reconciliations
+Access by selecting **Open reconciliations** tile or **Reconciliation** tab. <br>
-From within the workspace it is possible to view and even process information relating to the selected records. <br>
+From within the workspace it is possible to view and even process open EDI Inventory reconciliations created by **Inventory adjustment - Reconciliation** records. <br>
-Includes the ability to **Open reconciliation** or **Mark as closed** from Workspace.
+Includes the ability to **Open reconciliation** or **Mark as closed** directly within the Workspace.

 Field	                | Description
 :--                   |:--